Skip to main content

 Paris Brain Institute has established links with BrainLat Institute, the Latin American Institute for Brain Health, and shares its goal of fostering innovative international research in Latin America, particularly in the area of neurodegenerative diseases.

-Paris Brain Institute collaborates with Columbia University through unique educational activities as well as joint conferences in different areas of neuroscience, including consciousness and neurodegenerative diseases.
+Paris Brain Institute collaborates with Columbia University through collaborative research, unique educational activities as well as joint conferences in different areas of neuroscience, including consciousness and neurodegenerative diseases.

 CURE-ND (France, Germany, Belgium and United Kingdom)

 CURE-ND (Catalysing a United Response in Europe to Neurodegenerative Diseases) is an innovative research and education network created in 2021.
-It brings together the Institut du Cerveau de Paris (France), the Dementia Research Institute of the United Kingdom (UK-DRI), the German Centre for Degenerative Diseases (DZNE) and Mission Lucidity in Belgium.
+It brings together the Paris Brain Institute (France), the Dementia Research Institute of the United Kingdom (UK-DRI), the German Centre for Degenerative Diseases (DZNE) and Mission Lucidity in Belgium.
 Together, these four centres of excellence seek to advance the understanding of neurodegenerative diseases through joint academic, lobbying and educational activities.

 NEURO - Montreal Brain Institute (Canada)